vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 itself 1,000 times.
 Finally, we simply return `y`, making the multiplications totally pointless.
 In the non-jit version, the program will happily and pointlessly perform the multiplication.
 Ignorance is bliss.
-On first call to the jit function, again we will step through all the multiplications as Jax traces out the computational graph.
+On first call to the jit function, again we will step through all the multiplications as JAX traces out the computational graph.
 However, the compiled version used on subsequent calls will be blazing fast, as XLA sees the multiplications are not needed to obtain the final output.
 We can actually see this by printing the `jaxpr`: